saoudrizwan/Dance/README.md

 ```

 ### Finishing an Animation
-Animations will automatically finish when they complete and reach their target values.
-However if you pause an animation and want to render it, or if you want to finish an animation early, you must call `.finish(at:)`.
+Animations will automatically finish when they complete and reach their target values, triggering any completion blocks.
+However if you pause an animation and/or want to finish an animation early, you must call `.finish(at:)`.
 ```swift
 circle.dance.finish(at: .current) // or .start, .end
 ```